M. S. Golwalkar

-Madhav Sadashivrao Golwalkar (19 February 1906 – 5 June 1973) was an Indian politician who served as the second Sarsanghchalak ("Chief") of the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary organisation.
+Madhav Sadashivrao Golwalkar (19 February 1906 – 5 June 1973) was an Indian politician who served as the second Sarsanghchalak ("Supreme Leader") of the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary organisation.
 Golwalkar is considered one of the most influential and prominent figures among the RSS by his followers.
 He was the first person to put forward the concept of the Hindu Rashtra (Hindu Nation) theocratic state, which is believed to have evolved into the concept of the Akhand Bharat.
 Golwalkar was one of the earliest prominent Hindu nationalist thinkers in India.
-Golwalkar authored the book We, or Our Nationhood Defined (1939).
+Golwalkar authored the book We or Our Nationhood Defined (1939).
 Bunch of Thoughts (1960) is a compilation of his speeches.

 Early life

 Golwalkar was born to Sadashivrao and Lakshmibai Golwalkar in a Marathi Karhade Brahmin family at Ramtek, near Nagpur in British India's Central Provinces and Berar.
 His family was prosperous and supported him in his studies and activities.
 Sadashivrao, a former clerk in the Posts and Telegraphs Department became a teacher in the Central Provinces and Berar and ended his career as headmaster of a high school.
 Golwalkar was the only surviving son of nine children.
 Since his father was frequently transferred around the country, he was transferred to many schools.
 Golwalkar was apolitical as a student.
 As an adolescent, he developed a deep interest in religion and spiritual meditation.

 In 1922, Golwalkar was enrolled by his parents in the Intermediate of Science programme at Fergusson College in Poona.
 However, he was compelled to withdraw due to a newly imposed regulation by the Bombay Presidency, which restricted admission in provincial institutions to local students.
 This regulation was rescinded a few months later, but Golwalkar did not return to Fergusson.
 Instead, he chose to continue his studies at Hislop College in Nagpur, a missionary-run institution.
 While his strict father had intended for him to pursue a career in medicine following his intermediate studies, Golwalkar sought a means of freedom from his family.
 His decision to study at Hislop was, in part, an effort to distance himself from his household.
 He lived under the guardianship of his uncle, Balkrishna Raikar, when in Nagpur.
 However, he struggled academically at Hislop.
 He was also reportedly incensed at the open advocacy of Christianity and the disparagement of Hinduism; much of his concern for the defense of Hinduism is traceable to this experience.